-Disclaimer: Before making any significant changes to a property you are renting, remember to talk with your landlord and/or refer to your lease agreement so you know what is allowed and not allowed.
+Disclaimer: Before making any significant changes to a property you are renting, remember to talk with your landlord.
+Refer to your lease agreement so you know what is allowed and not allowed.

-Do you find yourself daydreaming about owning your own home some day, browsing home decor blogs, or creating Pinterest boards to pin your favorite looks?
+Do you find yourself daydreaming about owning your own home some day?
+Do you browse home decor blogs or create Pinterest boards to pin your favorite looks?
 Are you tired of empty white walls and a lack of personality in your home?
 If you are one of the millions who rent and thought that you cannot customize your temporary “home”, think again!

-There are a number of things that you can do to personalize a property you are renting without spending a great deal of money or breaking your lease contract.
-Here are nine inexpensive ways we have and are currently transforming our current rental house into a cozy home that fits us.
+There are a number of things that you can do to personalize a property you are renting!
+And you don’t have to spend a great deal of money or break your lease contract to do it.
+Here are nine inexpensive ways we transformed our rental house into a cozy home that fits us.

 1. Hang Curtains

-Yes, I know it sounds simple, but you would be surprised how a properly hung curtain can radically transform a room.
-We went two years with a makeshift curtain in our master bedroom even though we already had a rod, curtain, and sheers simply because 1.) we were not certain we would be staying in this rental long, and 2.) we were lazy and did not want to remove the hideous and broken vertical blinds.
+Yes, I know it sounds simple, but you would be surprised how a curtain can radically transform a room.
+We were renting a home for two years with a makeshift curtain in our master bedroom.
+We already had a rod, curtain, and sheers.
+Unfortunately, we were not certain we would be renting that house long, and we were lazy.
+We did not want to remove the hideous and broken vertical blinds.

-When we finally decided to make the switch, it took us maybe twenty minutes to remove the old vertical blinds and the plastic mounts, mount our nice double curtain rod, and hang the sheers and curtains.
-We went two years with a cheap curtain draped over a plastic mount and closed with clothes pins when we could have been enjoying a gorgeous and relaxing master bedroom with a mere twenty minutes of work!
+When we finally decided to make the switch, it took us maybe twenty minutes total.
+First we removed the old vertical blinds and the plastic mounts.
+Then we mounted our nice double curtain rod.
+Last we hung the sheers and curtains.
+We went two years with a cheap curtain draped over a plastic mount, closed with clothes pins!
+We could have been enjoying a gorgeous and relaxing master bedroom with a mere twenty minutes of work!

 A properly hung curtain can take a room from shabby to chic in as little as twenty minutes!